 On December 23, 2020, the Company entered into an employment agreement with Dr. Martin Brenner to serve as the Company's Chief Scientific Officer, effective as of January 18, 2021.
-In addition to a base salary of \$405,000 for serving as the Company's Chief Scientific Officer, Dr. Brenner will receive a monthly cash stipend of \$7,500.
+In addition to a base salary of \$405,000 for serving as the Company's Chief Scientific Officer and a discretionary incentive bonus with a target of 40% of his annual base salary, while serving as Interim Chief Executive Officer, Dr. Brenner will receive a monthly cash stipend of \$7,500.
 In addition, as discussed above, on January 20, 2023, the Company granted Dr. Brenner RSUs to acquire 130,000 shares of the Company's Common Stock.
-Refer to Note 18 - Share-Based Compensation for January 2023 RSU grant.
+Refer to Note 18 - Share-Based Compensation for January 2023 RSU areas